-The Yamaha C40 Gigmaker Classic Guitar Package is an excellent value starter package if you are looking for a classical (nylon stringed) guitar for a child who is in the 11 to 12 year old range or older.
-The C40 is a full size model, so you don’t want to get this instrument for children younger than 11 because the size will make it too difficult for them to play.
-This is a good quality inexpensive model put out by Yamaha who have a great reputation for making quality classical guitars.
-The C40 is especially good value for older children and beginners because it comes as a package that includes a digital tuner, padded gig bag, and DVD.
-The C40 is often recommended by music teachers as good option for an entry level student guitar.
+The Yamaha C40 Gigmaker Classic Guitar Package is an excellent value starter package if you are looking for a classical (nylon stringed) guitar for a child who is in the 11 to 12-year-old range or older.
+The C40 is a full-size model, so you don’t want to get this instrument for children younger than 11 because the size will make it too difficult for them to play.
+It is a good quality inexpensive model put out by Yamaha who have an excellent reputation for producing quality classical guitars.
+The C40 is of exceptional value for older children and beginners because it comes as a package that includes a digital tuner, padded gig bag, and DVD.
+The C40 is often recommended by music teachers as a good option for an entry-level student guitar.

 Read More: Guide to Buying a Beginner Classical (Nylon Stringed) Guitar for a Child

-The C40 has a traditional high gloss finish that you will find on a lot of classical models, it also has a slightly dark wood finish that looks great.
+The C40 has a traditional high gloss finish that you will find on a lot of classical models; it also has a slightly dark wood finish that looks great.
 The neck does not come with varnish and is wider than what you would find on other acoustics or electrics.
-Since it is classical style it has the standard 3 steel strings and 3 nylon wound with wire strings, and the body is bigger than a standard full size acoustic.
+Since it is classical style, it has the standard three steel strings and three nylon wound with wire strings, and the body is bigger than a standard full-size acoustic.

 What to look out for with the C40

-- Classical guitars tend to have thicker necks than steel string acoustics, and the neck on the C40 is pretty wide.
-If you are buying for someone with small hands this might affect the playability.
-Since children often obviously much smaller than adult’s hands, if you are seriously considering this model you will want to head over to a music store to make sure that the child can wrap their hands around the neck comfortably.
+- Classical guitars tend to have thicker necks than steel string acoustics, and the neck on the C40 is pretty broad.
+If you are buying for someone with small hands, this might affect the playability.
+Since children have much smaller hands than an adult, if you are seriously considering this model, you will want to head over to a music store to make sure that the child can wrap their hands around the neck comfortably.

 I would recommend this guitar to an older child (age 11+) who is starting lessons and needs a classical, nylon stringed guitar.
-The C40 sounds beautiful, plays well and is inexpensively priced.
-It’s a very good quality instrument, especially for a student who is just starting to play.
-Since it has nylon strings it will make it so much better and less painful to get used than a steel string acoustic, although its large size might cause issues for smaller children.
+The C40 sounds beautiful plays well and is inexpensively priced.
+It’s an excellent quality instrument, especially for a student who is just starting to play.
+Since it has nylon strings, it will make it so much better and less painful to get used than a steel string acoustic, although its large size might cause issues for smaller children.